ScryVR/terrainosaurus/README.md

 yarn add terrainosaurus
 ```

-Here is an example of using the client.
+Here is an example of initializing the component.

 ```javascript
 import { registerTerrainosaurusComponent } from "terrainosaurus-terrain";